 Confession time.
 I like pop culture.
 There, I've said it.
 Three Christian friends of mine were surprised when I told them in December.
 And these are friends that I've had for five years, almost a decade and over 15 years.
 I can keep secrets.
 I purposely have omitted this little known fact about me with many Christian friends of mine because sadly I feared being judged for it.
 But something happened to me last year where I stopped caring about the judgement.
 I actually think my interest in pop culture makes me fun and more interesting.
+I also just find human beings fascinating, whether they are famous or not.

 The last book I started to read in 2022 and finished reading in early 2023 was True Love by Jennifer Lopez.
 Again, while reading it I only told three friends because well you know...(Can you tell I have a fear of people problem?
 Believe it or not I am working on it and have gotten much better, but clearly still have a ways to go).

-The reason I chose to read this book is not because I am a huge Jennifer Lopez fan, but because I was a huge Bennifer fan back in the day (i.e. the 2002 & 2003 era).
+The reason I chose to read this book is not because I am a huge Jennifer Lopez fan (I'm actually not really), but because I was a huge Bennifer fan back in the day (i.e. the 2002 & 2003 era).
 For those who have no idea what Bennifer is let me spill the tea (or well I'll let Wikipedia do that since it summarizes Bennifer so well).
 "Bennifer is a name given by the media to the high-profile relationship between American actor and filmmaker Ben Affleck and Latin entertainer Jennifer Lopez.
 The pair had a widely publicized 18-month romance from 2002 to 2004, and were engaged to be married.
 After their breakup, they maintained a friendship.
 They rekindled their romantic relationship in early 2021 and got married in July 2022.
 They have starred in two films together, Gigli (2003) and Jersey Girl (2004), and appeared in two music videos together, Jenny From The Block (2002) and Marry Me (Ballad Version) (2022)."

 Photo by Mandy von Stahl

 I'm a romantic by nature and when I watched an interview when they were dating and engaged (the first time) back in 2003 I was captivated by how sweet they were with each other and how genuinely in love they seemed to be.
 So naturally like a true Bennifer fan I was heartbroken when they split up in early 2004.
 And then in 2021 when they reconciled the whole world (media world, entertainment world and fans) freaked out!
 We were all tickled with delight.
 It felt like a dream come true.
 Anyway, I did some research into each actor separately and also as a couple.
 As part of my intrigue I read Jennifer's 2014 True Love memoir.
 In the book she only mentions Ben in like two sentences, but those two sentences are very telling.
 She describes how she married Marc Anthony (five months after she broke up with Ben Affleck) without her wound being healed and that Marc came into her life only a few days after Ben was out of the picture when she was at her loneliest and lowest point.
-In other words, Marc Anthony was the rebound.
+In other words, Marc Anthony was the rebound guy!

 In True Love she chronicles the months leading up to her and Marc mutually agreeing to end their seven year marriage and the two years after where she decided to go on her first (and only) world tour while she tried to heal and learn from her broken marriage.
 I was surprised that I found the book interesting to read.
 I wasn't sure if I was going to be bored or come out not liking it because I don't agree with a lot of her life choices.
 There are two things that stood out to me from her book.
 One that I respect and the other that I would challenge.